Let’s admit it: deciding where to stay in London is not easy. Thankfully for you, I know the city inside out and I am

 Covent Garden – Best area to stay in London for first timers

-If sightseeing is the main purpose of your trip, you should pick to stay somewhere as central as possible.
+If sightseeing is the main purpose of your trip, stay somewhere as central as possible.

-Considering that the South Bank and Bankside, where most attractions you will certainly want to visit such as Westminster Abbey, the Big Ben and the Houses of Parliament, Churchill’s War Room and, at a short distance, London Eye, the Shard and the Tate Modern are located, have a shortage of good accommodation options, your next best option will be to stay in the area of Covent Garden – but mind you: it is not cheap.
+The South Bank and Bankside is where most attractions are located.
+This is where you’ll be able to see Westminster Abbey, the Big Ben and the Houses of Parliament, Churchill’s War Room and, at a short distance, London Eye, the Shard and the Tate Modern.
+However, there aren’t many great accommodation options in that part of town, so your best option will be to stay in the area of Covent Garden.
+However, it is not cheap.

 The following is a selection of the best places to stay in Covent Garden: